Latvia

 Birthgap Retirement Indicator (BRI)

 Latvia's Birthgap Retirement Indicator (BRI) reached 49.9% in 2024, marking an increase of 4.8 percentage points from 2023.
 Over the past five years, the BRI has shown an upward trend, averaging 40.2% between 2020 and 2024.
-Compared to the 2000s average of 28.9%, the current level is higher by around 21.0 percentage points.
-On the global stage, this places Latvia 9th among 35 countries, while within Europe, it ranks 6th out of 30, reflecting one of the region's more elevated BRI figures.
+This figure is significantly higher than the 2000s average of 28.9%, representing a rise of about 21.0 percentage points.
+Among 35 countries worldwide, Latvia holds the 9th position for this metric.

 | Year | BRI | Year | BRI |